BLS1: Quality control for Biology (QC4Bio)

 20 participants from 11 countries attended the MOSBRI school (BLS1).

 The following presentations were given as part of the course.
+Select the filename to download the file.

 Lecture 1 – Introduction to quality control